Working with WebAssembly and WASI 0.2 components 2026-05-28

 cargo init --bin rust

-This creates a Rust binary crate which simply prints to the console:
+This creates a Rust binary crate containing this code:

 fn main() {